semrush/intergalactic/website/docs/style/design-tokens/design-tokens-usage.md

 ![scheme of tokens naming structure: --{theme-name}-{category}-{priority}-{context}-{invert}-{state}](static/token-naming.png)

-> The token name does not have to contain all the elements of the naming structure.
+> The token name doesn't have to contain all the elements of the naming structure.
 The naming structure creates a system so you can easily name the new token, and it will fit into the design system.

 @## Tokens usage